MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 **Update config file**

-A bot is installed into Teams and fetches inactive bugs and identifies the owner's email address and sends personal notification chats.
+A bot is installed into Teams and fetches inactive bugs and identifies a user's email address and sends personal notification chats.

-For the bot within the Test Tool, it's necessary to adapt the config file to utilize real email addresses that match the user email addresses.

-To update the config file, follow these steps:
+For the bot within the Test Tool, it's necessary to update the config file.
+Follow these steps:

 1. In the `teamsapptesttool.yml` file, go to the `users` section.

-1. Update the `name`, `userPrincipleName`, and `email` properties with the required user.
+1. Update the `name`, `userPrincipleName`, and `email` of the required user.

     ```yaml
     users: